JosipHaboic/rust-backend/README.md

-# Backend template in Rust
+# Backend example in Rust

 ## Pre-steps